-In the early time, sign language was often thought as iconic as in picture-like because of the earliest attitude toward signed language.
-Iconicity came with misconceptions.
-Any language in signing is not iconic, but it does have iconic words as in onomatopoeia found in spoken languages.
+In the early time, sign language was often perceived as "iconic" and, worse in some cases, as "picture-like" because of the earliest attitude toward signed language.
+Iconicity came with much misconceptions.
+Any language in signing is not iconic, but it does have some iconic words as in onomatopoeia also found in spoken languages.

 Myth: What words (whether spoken or signed) look like or sound like are similar to the objects or sounds in real life.

 In fact, onomatopoeic words (signed or spoken) for the same objects or sounds are different across languages (spoken or signed).
 For example, "meow" in English, "miau" in Finnish, and so on.
 Likewise, there are different onomatopoeic symbols for "tree" across signed languages.

 If spoken or signed words were iconic (whether in sound or visue), foreigners would be able to understand without learning!
 That's not the case.